 Mud fever is the name given to a quite common equine skin complaint that affects many horses and ponies during the winter and early spring months.

-It is also called Rain Scald and Mud fever can cause painful sores and scabs, which in severe cases can make a horse lame.
+It is also called Pastern Dermatitis and Rain Scald, and Mud fever can cause painful sores and scabs, which in severe cases can make a horse lame.

 In horses it most commonly affects the pastern and heel area but can also affect the upper leg, the belly and in some cases the neck area.